Filing a Small Business Insurance Claim: A Step-by-Step Guide

 Step 2: Give an Account of the Damage or Loss

 The next step in solving this crime is to report the damage, so grab your camera and prepare to become an investigator.
 Become quite the amalgamation of Nancy Drew and Sherlock Holmes, and I’ll tell you why—it is time to scoop up the collectibles.
-Take pretty vivid images and clips of the losses or damages and make a note of all the varying angles that need to be focused on, such as whether it’s a missing inventory, a broken pier, or out-of-order machinery.
+Use your smartphone to capture vivid images and high-definition video of the damage; many insurers now use AI-driven visual analysis to estimate repair costs directly from your media.
+Make a note of all the varying angles that need to be focused on, such as whether it’s a missing inventory, a broken pier, or out-of-order machinery.

 Make sure to account for the receipts as well, since insurance accounts tend to value them because they’d prove the item when damaged or lost before the claim was resolved.
 All items can breach the accurate records, aiding your insurance case and allowing better claims after damage has been done.